lucianoengdev/Investimentos_x_Acidentes/README.md

 - exploratory charts in `reports/figures/`;
 - documented analysis scripts in `analysis/`;
 - reusable data-processing and visualization functions in `src/`;
-- a technical article about fatal crashes, investment and roadway safety;
+- a completed technical article about fatal crashes, investment and roadway safety;
-- an optional machine learning extension at occurrence level.
+- an additional machine learning extension at occurrence level.

 The main analytical metric is: